shopware/shopware/src/Docs/Resources/current/50-how-to/245-adding-snippets.md

 #### SnippetFile

-*Attention: since this Shopware 6.2.3 this is not necessary anymore, but can still be used if you need to configure the loading of your snippets more granuarly.*
+*Attention: since Shopware 6.2.3 this is not necessary anymore and it will be removed in Shopware 6.4.*

 Injecting snippets to the storefront is not a big deal at all, but unlike the snippets used across the administration, storefront snippets additionally require a class that extends the `SnippetFileInterface`.
 A suitable name would e.g. be